cartwrightian/cfnassist/README.md

 Notes
 -----
 * The tool uses [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) to connect to AWS, please read to understand how to authenticate with cfnassist.
+* The tool uses [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) to determine the region to operate in.
 * For certain key parameters the tool checks for environmental variables, for example CFN\_ASSIST\_PROJECT and CFN\_ASSIST\_ENV, this is useful if you use tools like autoenv or are working on a particular project a lot.

 Documentation TODOs